By Marcin Wojtyczka

 - Do whatever you can to attract attention and signal your position: red hand-held flares (night or in bad visibility), orange smoke (daylight).
 If you do not have these, wave ensign or hi-vis life jacket.
 But do not fire parachute flares when the helicopter is closed by!

 - Steer absolutely straight in the direction the helicopter crew ask for.
-This will probably be upwind or close-hauled on the port tack, as fast as you can comfortably do
+This will probably be upwind or close-hauled on the port tack, as fast as you can comfortably do.
+The wind speed from the rotor blades can reach hurricane force.
+The noise is so loud that you can no longer communicate by talking so additional instructions might be given by hand.

 - When the helicopter is in position, a weighted line will be lowered first (hi-line method).
 Allow it to touch the boat or the water to discharge any static electricity then take up the slack and stow the loose end in a bucket to avoid snagging.
-Do not tie the line to the boat
+Use gloves and do not tie the line to the boat!

-- As the winchman is lowered on the wire, keep some tension on the line but only pull it in when told to do so - this may require the efforts of two people.
-Once the winchman is safely aboard, obey his instructions and let him look after the casualty
+- If a helicopter crewman is lowered, follow his instructions.
+As the winchman is lowered on the wire, keep some tension on the line but only pull it in when told to do so - this may require the efforts of two people.
+Once the winchman is safely aboard, obey his instructions and let him look after the casualty.

 In conditions where it would be dangerous to use hi-lining the rescue could be done from a dinghy or even a liferaft towed behind the yacht connected with a long warp/painter of about 30 metres.